HonestArchivist/BCH-Subreddit/README.md

    - [RV-Targeted Harassment] consists of reddit rule violation [targeted harassment]
  - #### Folder Context
     - Sorting is based on subjective bias/interpretation.
-    - RV refers to rule violations for subreddit/reddit.
     - [Misinformation] sightings often concern the Bitcoin whitepaper.
 This defines Bitcoin as being the longest proof-of-work chain.
 That is and always has been BTC.
 This is further substantiated by the global market, basic logic, and obvious price.
     - Flipstarter posts have been dumped into [RV-Spam].
 They do not constitute a subreddit rule violation [No begging for bitcoin].

 ### Archive.Today/Archive.VN
-- The links are updated weekly. (feel free to add)
+- The following are updated weekly.
 - List is incomplete as this was suggested in 20-08 and implemented on 20-09.
 - List is not all inclusive.
 Does not account for muted posts/comments.
    - [Citation of Posts/Comments](https://archive.vn/https://www.reddit.com/r/btc*)